Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 ```

-- Created a [template](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/templates/blogTemplate.js) for a blog post using React to render the blog post data as a React component
+- Created a [template](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/templates/blogTemplate.js) for blog posts using React to render a blog post's data as a React component.

-- Generated pages for all markdown files using the [`createPage` Gatsby API](https://github.com/Deborah-Digges/gatsby-site/blob/master/gatsby-node.js#L55)
+- Generated pages for all markdown files using the [`createPage` Gatsby API](https://github.com/Deborah-Digges/gatsby-site/blob/master/gatsby-node.js#L55).

-- Created an [index page](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/pages/index.js) for all blog articles that displays a list of links
+- Created an [index page](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/pages/index.js) for all blog articles that displays a list of links.

 ### Migrating Content
 I copied all the markdown files from my old website to the folder indicated in the `gatsby-source-filesystem` config entry: `markdown-pages`.
 I was now able to see all my old blogs being listed on the index page, albeit with many aspects being broken.